 1.3.
-This Safety Guide was prepared jointly by the IAEA and the International Labour Office (ILO) to provide specific recommendations on meeting the requirements of GSR Part 3 for protection against exposure to radon.
+This Safety Guide was prepared jointly by the IAEA and the International Labour Office to provide specific recommendations on meeting the requirements of GSR Part 3 for protection against exposure to radon.
+It provides specific guidance on the exposure conditions for which radiation protection programmes are required to be established, including the setting up of monitoring programmes to assess radiation doses to workers arising from exposure due to radon.
+It also provides specific guidance on the assessment of doses from exposure due to radon in combination with other external sources of radiation or from exposure due to intakes of radionuclides.